Skip to Main Content

 2. Pollan, Omnivore’s Dilemma, 3.

-The first example is of a complete citation.
-The second illustrates a shortened version of the citation to the same source.
+See that note 1. is a complete citation and note 2. contains a shortened version of the above citation for the same source.